swagger-api/swagger-ui/flavors/swagger-ui-react/README.md

 ⚠️ Don't use this in conjunction with `spec` - unpredictable behavior may occur.

+#### `layout`: PropTypes.string

+The name of a component available via the plugin system to use as the top-level layout for Swagger UI.
+The default value is `BaseLayout`.

+⚠️ This prop is currently only applied once, on mount.
+Changes to this prop's value will not be propagated to the underlying Swagger UI instance.
+A future version of this module will remove this limitation, and the change will not be considered a breaking change.

 #### `onComplete`: PropTypes.func

 > `(system) => void`